 - Installing WordPress On Mac Locally With MAMP – wpexplorer.com

-- Install WordPress Locally on Windows with Xampp - wpmu.org
+- Install WordPress Locally on Windows with Xampp – fixrunner.com

 - Installing WordPress On Windows Locally With WAMP – wpexplorer.com

-- Install WordPress On Ubuntu Locally With LAMP - wpexplorer.com
+- Install WordPress on Ubuntu 20.04 and Speed Up Your Sites – wpexplorer.com

 If you have multiple local WordPress installs, then you need a quick way to manage your MySQL databases.
 I personally use HeidiSQL (Windows Based) for this, but you can also use the very popular phpMyAdmin if you are already used to it.